open-mmlab/mmtracking/configs/mot/bytetrack/README.md

 ## Results and models on MOT17

-Please note that the performance of `MOT17-half-val` is comparable with the performance reported in the manuscript, while the performance of `MOT17-test` is lower than the performance reported in the manuscript.
+Please note that the performance on `MOT17-half-val` is comparable with the performance reported in the manuscript, while the performance on `MOT17-test` is lower than the performance reported in the manuscript.

 The reason is that ByteTrack tunes customized hyper-parameters (e.g., image resolution and the high threshold of detection score) for each video in `MOT17-test` set, while we use unified parameters.